Codecademy/docs/content/general/concepts/back-end/back-end.md

 Back-end web development can involve a variety of tasks, including:

 - Creating, integrating, and managing databases.
-- Using back-end frameworks to build server-side software.
+- Using back-end [frameworks](https://www.codecademy.com/resources/docs/general/framework) to build [server-side](https://www.codecademy.com/resources/docs/general/server-side-rendering) software.
 - Validating data to make sure it's formatted correctly before being sent to the database.
 - Integrating user-facing elements with server-side elements to make sure that information is being sent to the right place so the server can retrieve it.

 ## Back-End Tools

-Back-End Developers use a range of technology and software, many of which fall into three categories: databases, programming languages, and frameworks.
+Back-End Developers use a range of technologies and softwares, many of which fall into three categories: databases, programming languages, and frameworks.

 ### Databases